dipdup-io/stone-packaging/docs/pages/usage/parameters.md

    - Run the Stone Prover with your parameter file on a small test case.
    - Verify that the prover executes successfully and produces a valid proof.

-Remember, the exact parameters you need may vary depending on your specific use case.
-Always refer to the Stone Prover documentation and your program's requirements when creating a parameter file.
+Keep in mind that your particular use case may dictate different requirements for the precise characteristics.
+When creating a parameter file, always check the requirements of your program and the Stone Prover manual.

 ## Example Configuration